-- explain the limits of confidentiality in case any admission or disclosure is given by the PSAA during the interview. - explain that Tusla may be required to notify An Garda Síochána about information provided in the interview. - explain that the interview with the PSAA is part of the process of assessing the allegations against them.
-Explain that following the interview and any other necessary enquiries, Tusla will reach a provisional conclusion which will include an outcome as to whether the allegations against the PSAA are founded or unfounded.

-- explain that the provisional conclusion will set out whether the allegations are founded and if so, whether the PSAA poses a risk of harm to children.
+- Explain the substantiation assessment process and the purpose of the interview to the PSAA (and their parents, if the PSAA is a child). - Explain the limits of confidentiality in case any admission or disclosure is given by the PSAA during the interview. - Explain that Tusla may be required to notify An Garda Síochána about information provided in the interview. - Explain that the interview with the PSAA is part of the process of assessing the allegations against them.
+Explain that following the interview and any other necessary enquiries, Tusla will reach a provisional conclusion which will include an outcome as to whether the allegations against the PSAA are founded or unfounded. - Explain that the provisional conclusion will set out whether the allegations are founded and if so, whether the PSAA poses a risk of harm to children.
 The PSAA will have an opportunity to respond to the provisional conclusion.
 Any response will be considered and the CASP social worker will undertake any necessary further enquiries.
-Following this, a final conclusion will be issued. - make it clear to the PSAA that no determination has been made on whether the allegations have been founded or unfounded in advance of the PSAA's response, and that a determination can only be made once the PSAA has been given an opportunity to respond to the allegations.
+Following this, a final conclusion will be issued. - Make it clear to the PSAA that no determination has been made on whether the allegations have been founded or unfounded in advance of the PSAA's response, and that a determination can only be made once the PSAA has been given an opportunity to respond to the allegations.